fduffoo/cleanstream-etl/README.md

 # 🧼 CleanStream ETL

-A simple yet powerful Python ETL pipeline that ingests raw data from a CSV file, cleans and transforms it using Pandas, and loads it into a SQLite database using SQLAlchemy.
+A simple yet powerful Python ETL pipeline that ingests raw data from a CSV or JSON file, cleans and transforms it using Pandas, and loads it into a SQLite database using SQLAlchemy.

 ---

 ## 🚀 Features

-- ✅ Extracts data from CSV (JSON support coming soon)
+- ✅ Extracts data from CSV & JSON
 - 🧹 Cleans and normalizes column names
 - 🔁 Transforms raw records into Python ORM objects
 - 💾 Loads clean data into a SQLite database
 - 🔎 Includes a query script to filter, search, and count records
+- ⚙️ Accepts dynamic input file path via command-line argument

 ---